 Workshops: Workshops are the core of FLI.
 Participants will attend a mandatory two hour session once a week for 9 weeks.
 This aspect of FLI is the base for the program and provides the tools for participants to educate themselves on becoming involved student leaders in the FSU community as well as to better their personal leadership capabilities.

 Committee Clusters: Each student will be placed in a Committee Cluster with two co-facilitators responsible for ensuring student participation and delegation of the duties outlined within each group.
 FLI shall provide members with the opportunities to foster strong relationships with fellow student leaders within a group setting in order to achieve a common goal.
 Details of the Committee Clusters can be found here.

-Peer Mentoring: Each participant will be paired with a Peer Mentor who will provide guidance and assistance as the student adjusts to campus life and prepares to expand their involvement on campus.
+Peer Mentoring: Each participant will be paired with a Peer Mentor who will provide guidance and assistance as the student adjusts to campus life and prepares to expand their involvement at Florida State.
 Details of the Peer Mentors can be found here.